PyConPL/Book/2017/presentations/with_python_security/text.md

 A honeypot is a server that pretends to be an easy target for an attacker, where all his or her actions can be monitored and registered, but which cannot crucially affect the critical parts of the broader infrastructure.
-It’s just a trap that pretends to exposes services like ssh, mysql, smtp etc., in our case written in pure Python.
+It’s just a trap that pretends to expose services like ssh, mysql, smtp etc., in our case written in pure Python.